CyprinusCarpio/fleet/README.md

 #### Listview
 ![image](./listview.png)

 The listview has 4 display modes: icons, small icons, list and details.
 More can be added in a subclass.
 The items can be sorted in ascending/descending order or be left unsorted.
+Items can be added, inserted at a specified position and removed.
+The listview produces several callbacks that cover most use cases, such as item selected/deselected/reselected, item added/removed, DND event begin and end.

 #### Code style
 The preferred style for FLEET development is Allman style indentation, snake_case and no `auto` keyword.